Creating ads in the Shopify App Store

 There are certain keywords that you can't bid on, such as "Oberlo", other Shopify-branded terms, or other existing brand names.
 If you try to enter a keyword that's restricted, then you receive an error message.

 If your brand name is a registered trademark, then you can request to make it a restricted keyword so other partners can't bid on it:

 - From your Partner Dashboard, click Support.

 - Click Email support.

-- In the Choose a topic drop-down list, select Shopify App Store advertising.
+- In the Choose a topic drop-down list, select Shopify App Store.

 - In the Message text box, include proof of the registered trademark (from a national intellectual property regulatory body) obtained for the brand, such as a link to the public database where your trademark can be found.

 After the registered trademark has been approved, your brand name is a restricted keyword.
 Other partners can't bid on it.
 Shopify reserves the right to accept or reject requests to restrict bidding on certain keywords.

 When you bid on a keyword, you choose an amount that you're ready to pay when that keyword shows your ad and a merchant clicks on it from the search results page.
 After you enter a bid amount for an ad, you can always change this bid amount later.
 To learn more about how the cost of ads is calculated, refer to Pricing.